Warner Bros. Television Studios: Warner Bros. Kids, Young Adults and Classics

 Warner Bros.
 Kids, Young Adults and Classics (KYAC; often known as Warner Bros.
 Global Kids, Young Adults and Classics), formerly known as Warner Bros.
-Global Kids and Young Adults, was a division of Warner Bros.
-Entertainment.
-It was established on March 4, 2019, as part of a major reorganization of Warner Bros.' now-defunct parent company, WarnerMedia.
+Global Kids and Young Adults, was a division of Warner Bros. established on March 4, 2019, as part of a major reorganization of its former parent company, WarnerMedia, an existed until May 11, 2022.

-On March 4, 2019, AT&T announced a major reorganization of WarnerMedia to effectively dissolve the Turner Broadcasting System division, which involved Cartoon Network, Boomerang, Adult Swim, Turner Classic Movies, and digital media company Otter Media being transferred to Warner Bros.
+On March 4, 2019, AT&T announced a major reorganization of WarnerMedia to effectively dissolve the Turner Broadcasting System division, which involved Cartoon Network, Boomerang, Adult Swim, Turner Classic Movies and digital media company Otter Media being transferred to Warner Bros.
 Entertainment.
-Aside from TCM and Otter – which was transferred over to WarnerMedia Entertainment on May 31, 2019, to oversee development on an upcoming over-the-top streaming service from WarnerMedia – the newly transferred properties came under a newly formed Global Kids & Young Adults division.
+Aside from TCM and Otter – which was transferred over to WarnerMedia Entertainment on May 31, 2019, to oversee development on a then-upcoming over-the-top streaming service (which was later given the name HBO Max) from WarnerMedia – the newly transferred properties came under a newly formed Global Kids & Young Adults division.

-The division was responsible for overseeing the parent company's family, kids, animation, and young adult properties, its properties include the former Turner Broadcasting System cable television networks Cartoon Network (including the programming blocks Adult Swim, Toonami, Cartoonito, and ACME Night), Boomerang, and Turner Classic Movies; and the animation studios Warner Bros.
+The division was responsible for overseeing the parent company's family, kids, animation and young adult properties, its properties include the former Turner Broadcasting System cable television networks Cartoon Network (including the programming blocks Adult Swim, Toonami, Cartoonito and ACME Night), Boomerang, and Turner Classic Movies; and the animation studios Warner Bros.
 Animation, Cartoon Network Studios and Williams Street.

 On April 7, 2020, Tom Ascheim was named president of the division, now renamed Warner Bros.
 Global Kids, Young Adults and Classics, overseeing Cartoon Network, Boomerang and Adult Swim, and adding Turner Classic Movies to his oversight.

 On May 11, 2022, Tom Ascheim exited as President of KYAC due to Warner Bros.
 Discovery's leadership restructuring the organization and eliminating his role.
 The studios were moved under Warner Bros.
 Television while Kathleen Finch's U.S. Networks Group assumed oversight over the linear networks, effectively dissolving the unit.

 Warner Bros.
 Domestic Television Distribution

 Warner Bros.
 Domestic Television Distribution (formerly Warner Bros.
 Television Distribution) is the television distribution and broadcast syndication arm of Warner Bros.
 Television Studios.

-Established on January 10, 1972, the arm was originally known as Warner Bros.
-Television Distribution before taking on its current name in 1989 following the acquisition of Lorimar-Telepictures.
-In 1991, Keith Samples, who was employee of the studio left Warner Bros., of which the employment staff inherited from Lorimar, who had joined it in 1986, to start out a TV syndication company Rysher Entertainment.
+Established in 1961, the arm was originally known as Warner Bros.
+Television Division before taking on its current name in 1989 with the acquisition of Lorimar-Telepictures.
+In 1991, Keith Samples, who was employee of the studio left Warner Bros., of which the employment staff inherited from Lorimar, who had joined it in 1985, to start out a TV syndication company Rysher Entertainment.

 In 1999, it reached a deal with NBC Enterprises to pick up the off-net syndication rights to the sitcom Will & Grace.